uwcartlab/mapstudy/README.md

 		"name": layer name

 The name of the base layer; a string.
-If `overlay` is included in the `interactions`, this name will appear in the layers control on the map.
+If `underlay` is included in the `interactions`, this name will appear in the layers control on the map.

 #### map.pages[page].baseLayers[i].source